- Departments H-Z

 Outpatient and Community Based Services

-- School-based behavioral health services including mental health and SUD treatment, screening, anti-stigma education, and prevention services.
+- Expanding school-based behavioral health services to more school districts within the county.
+Services may include mental health and SUD treatment, screening, anti-stigma education, and prevention services.
+Applicants should consult with local districts regarding their specific needs.

 - Recovery support and peer services.